Landscape photography misconceptions

 When I first started capturing landscapes, I assumed that in order to get a good image I would need to cram in lots of details.
 I would climb hills and, once at the top, attempt to capture as much of the view as I could.
 I thought that if the view was good then the photograph must also be good.

-I frequently tried to cram too many elements into the frame, and most of these elements were very small and distant.
+I frequently tried to cram too many elements into the frame, and most of these features become small and lost.
 This resulted in images which were confusing, busy and flat.
 I had failed to realise the futility of trying to a capture a vast, encompassing vista in the finite dimensions of a photograph.

 I now know that I don’t necessarily need to climb to hilltop viewpoints to capture landscape photographs: often a simple tree in a field, or a lonely house down a country lane, is more than enough subject matter for a successful image.
 By simplifying my photos I can concentrate more on composition, which ultimately results in a better image.